Forensic psychotherapy: Forensic Psychotherapy

 The intimacy and profound experience of therapy may enable an offender to reframe and restructure these harsh images which tend to blunt sensitivities and, when projected out onto others, act as a rationale or driving force for criminal acting out.
 The patient may develop self-awareness, and an awareness of the nature of their deeds, and ultimately be able to live a more adjusted life.
 The effectiveness of psychodynamic psychotherapy, as is the case with other psychological therapies, is limited far as behavioral change for antisocial personality or psychopathic offenders.
 These two types of offenders comprise the primary diagnostic group found in forensic psychotherapy work.
 The evidence which is emerging, suggests that a range and variety of treatments may be most helpful for such offenders.

 Treatment of high risk offenders poses particular problems of perverse transference and counter transference which can undermine and confound effective treatment so it would be usual to expect such treatment to be conducted by experienced practitioners who are well supported and supervised.

+Controversy Regarding The Application of Forensic Psychotherapy

+There have also been some controversies regarding the application of forensic psychotherapy within courts and its use during or after trials.
+Among clinicians there are prejudices that judges see the analysis of unconscious motivations as simply adminshing the guilt of the offender and as a means of working around legal systems.
+Because of the scenarios in which forensic psychotherapy is utilized often times the patient-offender will face punishment for their crimes just as they are prepared to undergo proper treatment.
+The success of forensic psychotherapy could likely result in this, leading to many patients not receiving full treatment.

+Another controversy that affects the development of forensic psychotherapy is the publics perception of an offender, especially those involved in serious crimes like pedophilia.
+It's common for trial outcomes to be viewed as black and white, the victim is good and the perpetrator is bad.
+Because of this preconception any treatment for the perpetrator is generally looked down upon.
+It is not an uncommon occurrence that people who were once victims may later on become perpetrators.
+Another important fact to consider is that in the vast majority of child abuse cases the primary offender is either the victims family or close friends of the family.
+When forensic psychotherapists attempt to determine what causes in an offenders past could have led to their motivations for perpetrating a crime they could be met with public scrutiny for appearing to sympathize with the offender.